Vendrad/game-guessr/README.md

 This app was made with the intention of learning React.
 It can be found at [http://gg.raredevil.co.uk](http://gg.raredevil.co.uk).

 Choose a decade to test your skills in or pick all if you really think you know your stuff about gaming.
-Guess what game is being described to earn points.
+Guess what game is being described to keep answering questions; you have 10 lives, try to stay alive as long as possible.
 Share you highscore and challenge your friends to see who knows more about gaming.

 ##